pawanit17/ds_and_algo_interview_prep/README.md

     std::cout << a[j][i];
 ```
 - Time Complexity: O(N^2)
-- Space Complexity: O(N) - Because if you want to store the content, you cant do it in place using this version of the algorithm.
+- Space Complexity: O(N) because if you want to store the content, you cant do it in place using this version of the algorithm.

-- Approach 2:
+### Approach 2:
 - Rotate diagonally the matrix
 - Then rotate columns.
 - This approach helps in doing this activity in place.